Cloudlynx/docs/gettingstarted.rst

 7. Click **Attach Volume**.
 8. In the **Volumes** table you can see the instance to which the volume has been attached.

+.. sidebar:: **Note:**

-**Note:** Several volumes can be attached to one instance.
+   Several volumes can be attached to one instance.
 In Linux the device name should be in alphabetical order, e.g. the first volume is /dev/vdb, the second is /dev/vdc and so on.

 .. image:: _static/gettingstarted/fig73.png
    :alt: Manage Volume Attachments – Attach to Instance